Most recently updated on January 5, 2024

 About 90 percent of the school’s pupils come from homes where Spanish is the primary language.
 People who work at Columbus Elementary are required to be bilingual.

-The students score below average in math proficiency but above average in reading and language arts.
-Overall, Columbus Elementary is in the top 50 percent of schools in New Mexico.
+The students score well above the state average in math proficiency in reading skills.
+Overall, Columbus Elementary is in the top 30 percent of schools in New Mexico.

 We leave the Borderland Café and immediately get on Highway 9, heading east on the two-lane road that skirts the Mexican border for the next 70 miles.